jojozhuang/jojozhuang.github.io/_popular/java-core/java-core-socket.md

 tags: [Socket, TCP, UDP]
 ---

-> Introduce how to use socket to communicate between applications in Java.
+> Use socket to communicate through TCP and UDP between applications.

 ## 1. Socket
 Sockets provide the communication mechanism between two computers.
 A client program creates a socket on its end of the communication and attempts to connect that socket to a server.